lewishenson/FluentMetacritic/README.md

 # FluentMetacritic [![NuGet package](https://buildstats.info/nuget/FluentMetacritic)](https://www.nuget.org/packages/FluentMetacritic)

+**FluentMetacritic has been sunsetted and is no longer under active development.
+All functionality no longer works.**

 C# API for scraping Metacritic review scores.

 FluentMetacritic works by scraping the Metacritic website after running a search.
 The API has the same functionality as the website - search by text and type, choose what you want to order the results by and go to different pages.